Single stocks#

 These filters can be applied as multiple filters in sequence, also known as daisy chaining.

-In the following example, SigMaster is filtered for all current Berkshire Hathaway securities:
+In the following example, SIGMaster is filtered for all current Berkshire Hathaway securities:

 sig_master_filter_brk = sig_master\